Wavelyio/wavely-docs/docs/api/geolocation.md

 # Geolocation
 Using this API, you are able to get geographical location of SIM cards.

-## Endpoint: Get latest company location
+## Endpoint: Get latest location of a SIM

 **Description**

-Get the latest location of the company SIM card.
+Get the latest location of a SIM from the specified account.

 **Endpoint**